 How We Chose the Best Over-50 Life Insurance Companies

 Insurance Information Institute.
-"Facts + Statistics: Life insurance."
-Accessed May 28, 2020
+"Facts + Statistics: Life Insurance."
+Accessed December 30, 2020

 Insurance Information Institute.
-"How to Choose the Right Type of Life Insurance."
-Accessed May 29, 2020.
+"Facts + Statistics: Life Insurance."
+Accessed December 31, 2020.